-For the first run of boards, Shaun decided to go with one of his earliest original wave sculpture pieces, “Sunset Peak”.
+For the first run of boards, Shaun decided to go with one of his earliest original coastal sculpture pieces, “Sunset Peak”.
 This timeless and classic design fits beautifully with the Pintail layout.
 The top of the board features a sandy clear grip tape with a small decal of the back’s design, along with the artist’s signature.
 Designed for controlled cruising and premium carving, this 44″ Pintail is an all around crowd pleaser.

 WHY BAMBOO?
 Shaun Thomas selected San Diego based skateboard manufacturer, Bamboo Skateboards because of their decisions to manufacture their boards with an endless renew-ability resource, Bamboo.
 It not only aids in creating better boards but is also a socially responsible choice with it’s minimal effect on the environment.